 - Coronary artery bypass graft surgery (CABG) – This surgical procedure restores blood flow to the heart by grafting other arteries or veins to the blocked coronary artery.
 The new arteries or veins are attached at a point beyond the blood clot, allowing blood to bypass the clot.

 When medication for heart attack treatment is administered, aspirin, antiplatelet agents, thrombolytics, nitroglycerin, beta blockers, or ACE inhibitors may be used.
 These medications either help dissolve blood clots, help widen blocked coronary arteries, or help relax the heart.

-Our cardiovascular center has six cardiac catheterization laboratories, eight cardiac surgery operating rooms, and seven interventional radiology suites, where our team of heart and vascular specialists provide treatment for myocardial infarction and many other cardiovascular conditions.
+Our heart and vascular institute has six cardiac catheterization laboratories, eight cardiac surgery operating rooms, and seven interventional radiology suites, where our team of heart and vascular specialists provide treatment for myocardial infarction and many other cardiovascular conditions.

 Tampa General Hospital has proudly been named one of America's Best Hospitals for Cardiology & Heart Surgery and is the highest-ranked hospital in Florida for the same specialty by U.S. News & World Report for 2020-2021.